Matt Raithel was a gamer, right from the jump.

 As a game development professor at Maryville University, Raithel is seeing enthusiasm for the industry mount.

 Pixel Press is looking to hook even younger gamers.
 Early on, the company discovered that Bloxels was being used in elementary- and middle-school classrooms to help students with skills like critical thinking and storytelling, which led Rath’s team to develop lesson plans and activities for students.
-Last year, the company introduced a new classroom-specific version called “Bloxels EDU.”
+A few years ago, the company introduced a new classroom-specific version called “Bloxels EDU.”

 “It really focuses on ways for teachers to not only use this in the classroom, but also allow students to work together collaboratively, to develop contacts through this interactive storytelling platform that manifests itself as video games,” Rath says.